The Double Hoo Research Grant

 Applications must be submitted jointly by undergraduate-graduate student pairs.
-The undergraduate may be a first-, second-, and third-year student at the time of application.
+The undergraduate may be a first- or second-year student at the time of application.
+Third- year applicants are limited to transfer students.
+The program focuses on first and second year undergraduate students with the purpose of creating an access point to research.
+This early entry point also allows for longer partnerships (see question #5).
+Graduate students must be enrolled in a doctoral program.
 All applicants must be full-time U.Va. students and must remain enrolled at the University through the completion of their project (i.e., spring of the year following application).
 The Center welcomes proposals from all subject areas and schools at the University.

 - How many students apply for a Double Hoo?

 The Center for Undergraduate Excellence generally receives about 50 applications for this award.
-The number of awards granted depends on funding available.
-In 2012, eight awards were made.
-We hope to fund between 5-10 awards each year.
+We hope to fund between 10-15 awards each year.

 - What makes a strong proposal for the Double Hoo award?

-We're looking for solid joint research proposals that demonstrate that the undergraduate will be an active member of the research team--perhaps even pursuing an independent question.
-In addition, the graduate student should indicate an understanding of his or her important mentoring role.
+We're looking for solid joint research proposals that demonstrate that the undergraduate will be an active member of the research team.
+The graduate student should indicate an understanding of his or her important mentoring role.